eXist-db/existdb-saml/README.md

 the identity of each other.
 Also, each peer needs to know the URI endpoint of the other side to redirect clients correctly.

-It is quite common that SAML responses from the IDP are signed using XML signature.
-The SAML standard mandates to validate XML signatures if they are present.
-In order to do this you need the X.509 certificate file from the IDP containing the public key needed to validate the signatures.

 ### Edit config-exsaml.xml file

 In the `<config>` element, set the `enabled` attribute to `true` to enable SAML.
+Optionally, set the `debug` attribute to `true` for more verbose logging.

-In the `<sp>` element, set your entity name (a namestring in URI format) and your endpoint URI (handled by your `controller.xql` file.
+In the `<sp>` element, set your entity name (a namestring in URI format) and your endpoint URI (handled by your `controller.xql` file).
 `fallback-relaystate` is only relevant if IDP-initiated SSO is enabled, it is the default landing page if an IDP-initiated SSO does not specify where the client should go.